-At Exeter Culture, we believe that creative activity happens through conversation and collaboration.
+…everyone in Exeter who cares about arts and culture came together to make things happen?
+Exeter Culture believes that creative activity happens through conversation and collaboration.
 That by joining existing ideas together in new ways and finding different solutions to the same old challenges, we can make the 'what if..?' ambitions a reality.

 Exeter is a city with a rich cultural history and an exciting cultural future.
-Success will lie in recognising our unique strengths and inheritances, and growing them into new possibilities provided by a shared vision, technological developments and thinking outside the box.
+Success lies in recognising our unique strengths and inheritances, and growing them into new possibilities provided by a shared vision, technological developments and thinking outside the box.

 By working together, we will increase opportunities for arts and cultural practitioners and producers to create distinctive work, and ensure it reaches a diverse audience.